Azareal/Gosora/README.md

 With the introduction of the new settings system, we will begin moving some of the less critical settings out of the configuration file, and will likely have a config.xml or config.ini in the future to store the critical settings in.

-You'll need to restart the server every-time you change a template, e.g. with `run.bat` or `./run-linux`
+You'll need to restart the server every-time you change a template, e.g. with `run.bat` or killing the process and running `./run-linux` or via `./pre-run-linux` followed by `service gosora restart`

 Several important features for saving memory in the templates system may have to be implemented before the new compiled template system is rolled out to every route.
 These features are coming fairly soon, but not before the higher priority items.